How to avoid installation of AdLoad malware?

 Damage | Appearance of unwanted ads, redirects to dubious websites. |

-Manual removal of AdLoad malware can be a difficult tasks.
-In order to remove it, it is required to remove all its components such as launch agent, daemon, cron job files and processes in "/var/root".
-It is very likely that AdLoad will rewrite/recreate them during its manual removal process.
-However, repeatedly removing the aforementioned files and processes should eventually eliminate the AdLoad malware from the system.
+It is very likely that AdLoad will rewrite/recreate these during its manual removal process, however, repeatedly removing the aforementioned files and processes should eventually eliminate AdLoad malware from the system.

 How did potentially unwanted applications install on my computer?